 Read more: How to Prioritize Goals in Work and Life

 Creating a solid annual plan doesn’t have to be overwhelming.
-Think of it as building a roadmap for the year—a way to align your team, keep everyone on track, and prepare for anything the market throws your way.
+Think of it as creating a roadmap for the year—helping to align your team, stay on schedule, and prepare for any market challenges.

 At this stage you can find opportunities and learn what to leave behind as you move forward.